 Single-Pot Coffee Maker

-Single pot coffee machines make it easy to enjoy a single cup of joe in a near instant.
+Single pot coffee machines make it easy to enjoy a cup of joe in just a few minutes.
 But they aren’t as easy to clean as a standard coffee machine, a french press, or even a cappuccino machine.

 You’ll need white vinegar, soap, and water.